yoshuawuyts/yoshuawuyts/README.md

 ## Support

-If you like what I'm working on, you're welcome to [support my work](https://github.com/sponsors/yoshuawuyts) via GitHub sponsors.
+If you like what I'm working on, please consider [supporting my work](https://github.com/sponsors/yoshuawuyts) via GitHub sponsors.